Call FREE Expert Advice 0800 567 7721 | Hearing Aid Price List | 8am to 8pm 7 days a week

 Disadvantages of In The Canal (ITC) / Half Shell Hearing Aids

-Conspicuous - although they are much smaller and less noticeable than Behind The Ear (BTE), Open / Receiver In Canal (RIC) and In The Ear (ITE) hearing aids they are not completely invisible and can still be still be seen in the ear.
-However most models are available in a range of colours to blend in with your hair/skin tone.
+• Conspicuous - although they are much smaller and less noticeable than Behind The Ear (BTE), Open / Receiver In Canal (RIC) and In the Ear (ITE) hearing aids they are not completely invisible and can still be seen in the ear.
+However, most models are available in a range of colours to blend in with your hair/skin tone.

 Behind The Ear Hearing Aids (BTE)